Gauravst/75DaysOfDSA/Day-04/README.md

 🚀 I embarked on my #75DaysOfDSA challenge, and it was an exhilarating start!
 Here's what I accomplished today:

-1️⃣ Two Sum
+1️⃣ Switch Statement
-2️⃣ Power of Two
+2️⃣ Functions
-3️⃣ Complement of Base 10 Integer
-4️⃣ Reverse Integer

 75 Days Of DSA - https://bit.ly/75DaysOfDSA
 Day 04 -